 How does baclofen work?

-In tablet form, baclofen is taken orally (by mouth).
+Baclofen is generally taken by mouth.
 For the best effect, oral baclofen is usually given at a daily, divided dose of between 40 and 80 mg.
 However, it must be started at a low dosage (5 mg) and gradually increased in increments of 5 mg over the course of several weeks.
-Patients who require more than a 80 mg oral baclofen daily dose may be candidates for intrathecal baclofen pump.
+Patients who require more than an 80 mg oral baclofen daily dose may be candidates for intrathecal baclofen pump.
 Talk to your doctor for more information.